GeoMall/RiverTechDemo/README.md

 ### Overview

-The solution implemented for this demo contains 2 projects; one called RiverTechDemo and the other called TestSuite.
+The solution implemented for this demo contains 2 projects:
+- RiverTechDemo
+- TestSuite.

 The RiverTechDemo project contains the classes calling the API for the API Testing Exercise and classes for controlling the web interface for the UI Automated Testing.
 The TestSuite project contains the test classes to test the API and User interface for *saucedemo.com*.

 ![image](https://user-images.githubusercontent.com/23236705/170435839-6fe92178-efe2-4249-9ce0-50e3f1018cad.png)